Kimberly Davis, PhD, Postdoctoral Scientist, 2016-

 Paul Dunnette, M.S. student 2010-2013

-Paul earned his MS degree in the lab in Fall 2013 for his thesis titled "Biogeochemical Impacts of Fire Over Four Millennia in a Rocky Mountain Subalpine Watershed" which was published in New Phytologist in 2014.
-His work combined his interested in forest ecosystem processes, fire ecology, and disturbance history.
+Paul earned his MS degree in Natural Resources from the Univeristy of Idaho in Fall 2013, for his thesis titled "Biogeochemical Impacts of Fire Over Four Millennia in a Rocky Mountain Subalpine Watershed."
+His work combined his interestes in forest ecosystem processes, fire ecology, and disturbance history.
 While a graduate student, Paul was awarded a Stillinger Forest Science Fellowship.
 Prior to graduate school, Paul obtained a BS degree in Environmental Science from Portland State University, and a B.S. in Journalism from the University of Portland.

 Kelly Derr, Postdoctoral scientist 2010-2014